 Background as a Focal Point

-There are images that I really love, and that is because of an unconventional focal point.
-Here, most photographers would have focused on the footsteps in the foreground, and left the sea blurry.
+There are images that I love, and that is because of an unconventional focal point.
+Here, most photographers would have focused on the camera in the foreground, and left the mountains blurry.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: